 Demo accounts allow you to test your trading strategies and knowledge in a risk-free environment.
 In preparation for live trading, these accounts permit the trader to fine-tune and build the trading system possible.

-The demo phase is also crucial for gathering various performance metrics.The demo stage is an essential time to familiarize yourself with the trading platform and ensure you can navigate it efficiently from analysis to execution.
+The demo phase is crucial for gathering various performance metrics.The demo stage is an essential time to familiarize yourself with the trading platform and ensure you can navigate it efficiently from analysis to execution.

 Cons